New Mexico Chile Resources

 Location: Online via Zoom

 The presentations, given by county agents, included the four food preservation techniques for the Native New Mexico chile.
+Please see the Green Chile Flyer.
+Hosted by Sandoval County Extension Service in collaboration with the Santa Fe, Valencia, Bernalillo, and McKinley Counties.

 The food preservation techniques include: